limhoff-r7/limhoff-r7.github.io/_drafts/reading-legacy-code-to-harmonize-ruby-and-rails-code-loaders.md

 | activesupport  | ?                     |
 | railties       | ?                     |

-This leaves `actionpack`, `activesupport`, or `railties` as the location of `set_autoload_paths`.
-I need to look at and search the source, but the rubygems pages for `actionpack`, `activesupport`, and `railties` has no "Source Code" link, so I go back to the rails gem page and click its "Source Code" link (https://github.com/rails/rails).
-Looking at the directory listing, I see directories for `actionpack`, `activesupport`, and `railties`, so I assume that all the gems just houses in this same repository.
-I need to search against a specific tag of the repository and not how the code looks in master, so I clone the repo to search locally
+This left `actionpack`, `activesupport`, or `railties` as the location of `set_autoload_paths`.
+I needed to look at and search the source, but the rubygems pages for `actionpack`, `activesupport`, and `railties` had no "Source Code" link, so I went back to the rails gem page and clicked its ["Source Code" link](https://github.com/rails/rails).
+Looking at the directory listing, I saw directories for `actionpack`, `activesupport`, and `railties`, so I assumed that all the gems were just housed in this same repository.
+I needed to search against a specific tag of the repository and not how the code looks in master, so I cloned the repo to search locally

 ```sh
 cd ~/git